Apologies for a text only post but it’s the last day

 While Lu and Erin had to pass through a security checkpoint to get to Terminal A, in Terminal B the checkpoints are at each gate.
 This means once you go through security to the gate’s waiting area, should you need to use the toilet, you will have to pass through security again to re-enter.
 But wait, there’s more!
 When the passengers on the incoming flight deplaned and the flight crews changed, we were confined to the waiting area behind a locked plexiglass door reminding me of (to borrow a term from my friend Melissa) the “smokequariums” in the Frankfurt airport.
 Fortunately, I had three weeks of train travel behind me.
 This was child’s play.

 Most three-hour flights are relatively easy and flying Lufthansa usually makes any flight easier.
-Then came the announcement, “Passengers connecting to United flight 933 for Washington Dulles please see the Lufthansa representative…” I was hoping this would be good news and that proved to be the case.
+Then, as we were taxiing to the gate came the announcement, “Passengers connecting to United flight 933 for Washington Dulles please see the Lufthansa representative…” I was hoping this would be good news and that proved to be the case.

 We had a minimal amount of time to make the connection and Lufthansa had a bus to transport just those of us joining that flight to the proper terminal.
 We also had our own personal security gate apparently set up only for those passengers making this connection.
 Now, why we had to go through the baggage scan and magnetometer was a bit puzzling to me.
 Think about it.
 We got off the plane, were led onto a bus accompanied by airline personnel, and were taken off the bus by those same people to a security checkpoint.
 The only way anything could have changed from passing through security in Saint Petersburg was for all of the passengers to have been in a conspiracy with our Lufthansa escorts (and probably the driver as well) to execute some terrorist plot.
 Really?

 The nearly-nine hour flight home went smoothly.
 I tried to sleep a little and to write a bit but didn’t do much of either.
-Instead, I spent some of the time watching a documentary on George Mallory who led the first three British expeditions attempting to summit Mount Everest and whose body was discovered on the mountain by an expedition in 1999 some seventy five years after Mallory disappeared and a more significant amount of time processing the events of the past three weeks.
+Instead, I spent some of the time watching a documentary on George Mallory who led the first three British expeditions attempting to summit Mount Everest and whose body was discovered on the mountain by an expedition in 1999 some seventy five years after Mallory disappeared.
+I spent significantly more time processing the events of the past three weeks.

 Before I fully close the circle, I want to say that I hope you have enjoyed taking this journey with me.
 I also want to offer my congratulations to anyone who has read every post.
 You have read an almost novel length account of my trip – more than 39,000 words.
 (Okay, maybe just a novella.)
 And if you’ve looked at every photo (including the fuzzy ones), that count surpassed 1,200.
 Thus, I think, congratulations are certainly in order.